CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 The CUE object model is structured as a *big tree* that represents the entire state of a Cumulus Linux instance.
 At the base of the tree are high level branches such as *router* and *interface*.
 Under each of these branches are further branches.
 As you navigate through the tree, you gain a more specific context.
 At the leaves of the tree are actual attributes, represented as key/value pairs.
 The path through the tree is implemented as through a filesystem.

+## Install CUE

+CUE is not installed by default on Cumulus Linux.
+To install CUE, follow the procedure below.

+{{%notice note%}}

+ADD LIMITATIONS ETC HERE

+{{%/notice%}}

+INSTALLATION INTRUCTIONS

 ## Command Line Basics

 This section describes the core structure and behavior of the CUE CLI.